 3.8.
 Coverage - Time

-Data for all Member States and the United Kingdom are mostly available from 1999 or 2000 onwards.
+Data for all EU Member States and the United Kingdom are mostly available from 1999 or 2000 onwards.
 Data relating to the former EU-15 are available from 1995 onwards.
 Data relating to the former EU-12 are available from 1987 onwards (LFS main indicators for unemployment are available since 1983 for some countries).
-Results for Candidate Countries date back to 2002 and for EFTA countries to 1995.
+Results for EFTA countries date back to 1995 and for Candidate Countries to 2002.
+Household data with tabulation by household composition, number of children, age of the youngest child and household working status are available from 2005.

 3.9.
 Base period